 When is Commercial Vehicle Tracking Legal?

 Businesses are allowed to use GPS vehicle tracking in order to manage workforce productivity and safety, and to improve customer experience.
-This is obviously quite a broad and subjective spectrum – if you’re unsure, your best bet is to speak to a fleet management company who can advise you further.

 ▶ Read more: Best GPS trackers for cars or Best Vehicle Trackers for Trucks